cynraw/Data_Structures/README.md

 - Undo/Redo functionality:
 - Many software applications, like word processors and graphic editors, use stacks to implement undo and redo operations.
 Every action is pushed onto a stack, and when undo is triggered, the last action is popped off.
 - Function Call Management:
 - When a function is called, its execution context (parameters, local variables, return address) is pushed onto the call stack.
-When the function finishes, this data is popped off the stack.
-This is how most programming languages handle recursion and nested function calls.
+When the function finishes, this data is popped off the stack.This is how most programming languages handle recursion and nested function calls.
 - Syntax Parsing:
 - Compilers use stacks to help with parsing and validating syntax, such as matching parentheses, curly braces, or tags in programming languages or markup languages.
 ### Queues